-%CV was calculated for three serum samples with varying eACTH concentrations using 150 runs.
+%CV was calculated for three separate canine plasma samples with varying eACTH concentrations over a total of 150 runs.
 One statistical outlier was removed from the 587.2 pg/mL sample dataset following CLSI EP05-A3 guidelines.
 CV, coefficient of variation.